Six questions facing US stock investors as 2023's second half nears

 A handful of megacap names such as Apple Inc and Nvidia Corp are driving the S&P 500's rally, creating concerns that gains may not be sustainable unless more stocks join in.

-While the S&P 500 has gained 14% this year, the equal-weight version of the index -- a proxy for the average stock -- has gained just 4.2%.
+While the S&P 500 has gained 15.9% this year, the equal-weight version of the index -- a proxy for the average stock -- has gained about 6%.

 The spread between the two indexes is around levels last seen during the dot-com bubble, analysts at HSBC noted in a recent report.